oracle/terraform-provider-oci/website/docs/r/nosql_index.html.markdown

 ** IMPORTANT **
-Any change to a property that does not support update will force the destruction and recreation of the resource with the new property values
+Any change to a property that is not identified as "Updateable" will force the destruction and recreation of the resource with the new property values.

 ## Attributes Reference